raghuugare/raghuugare.bkup/README.md

 raghuugare.github.io
 ====================

-Random ramblings ranging (_alliteration_, really) from programming to artificial intelligence; from philosophy to art & math; from poetry to physics, from artificial intelligence to human ignorance...
+Random ramblings ranging from programming to artificial intelligence; from philosophy to art & math; from poetry to physics, from artificial intelligence to human ignorance...

 This is my collection of miscellaneous nuggets - revived & resurrected every now and then.